aloroy/imdb_app/README.md

-# MEAN Stack Single Page Application Starter
+# MEAN Stack Movie Search App

 This is a repo for a Movie search app with help of IMDB APIs.
 Just download and install